×

-Farm Resort San San Villa, a hotel with agricultural experience in the fields of Awaji Island, will open on August 1, 2025 (Friday) in the Awaji Nature Lab & Resort (Awaji City, Hyogo Prefecture), a nature circulation garden.
-Buildings with different designs at this hotel complex will offer an accommodation that will enable guests to experience the charm of a life with agriculture.
+Farming Resort San San Villa, a hotel with agricultural experience in the fields of Awaji Island, opened on August 1, 2025 in the Awaji Nature Lab & Resort (Awaji City, Hyogo Prefecture), a nature circulation garden.
+Buildings with different designs at this hotel complex will offer an accommodation that will enable guests to experience the charm of a life with agriculture, surrounded by nature.

 It is characterized by a tower used as a living room, around which individual rooms are clustered and connected.
 A staircase that goes around the inside and outside of the tower leads from the interior to the garden on the roof, and to the top where one can enjoy a panoramic view of the surroundings.
 Despite its small size, the architecture allows visitors to find a variety of places to stay.